Supported byEU

 About the tour

 We will meet at the monument to Giuseppe Mazzini and start the tour with stories about life in ancient Rome.
 We will then explore a peaceful, residential area nestled on the Aventine Hill, where wealthy Romans live, to admire the elegance of their villas and gardens.
-Passing beautiful gardens and charming parks known from cinema, we will experience places offering magnificent views of Rome and hidden treasures.
+Passing beautiful gardens and charming parks known from cinema, we will experience places offering magnificent views of Rome and hidden treasures and historical monasteries.
 The scenery will later change as we head to a former working-class district shaped by its industrial and food heritage, which has evolved into a vibrant area full of local culture, artistic spirit, and traditional Roman life.
 Our walk will finish just in time for an excellent lunch in a lively and colourful food market, right in the heart of this authentic neighbourhood—the very place where Romans come to eat honest, local food!

 So join us on a tour off the beaten track, through both quiet and trendy neighbourhoods, to discover the Roman way of life, driven equally by love of elegance, simple yet delicious food, excellent wine and, of course, football!